AviAcharya1/EventManagement/README.md

 ## 🌟 About The Project

-Infinite Possibilities is a dynamic event management platform created out of a love for crafting unforgettable experiences.
+This Project is a dynamic event management platform created out of a love for crafting unforgettable experiences.
 Founded in 2011, our goal is to provide unparalleled event services and outstanding customer service for a wide range of occasions, from weddings to corporate galas.

 ## 🚀 Features